kaveena/myopic-oracle/README.md

 ```
 cat /proc/driver/nvidia/version
 ```
-Rerun the build process.
-An error in linux kernel may occur.
-Change the Linux kernel version to the one from the error message.
+Rerun the build process and check that the GPUs are accessible.

 # Run experiment

-The experiments can be started with
+Once the docker build successfully completes and the GPUs are accessible, the experiments can be started with
 ```
 docker run --gpus all,capabilities=compute --mount source=$(realpath results),target=/data/,type=bind -it myopic-oracle ./run.sh
 ```